pouriaSameti/Traffic_Light/README.md

 ## Introduction
-We implemented Traffic lights on a crossroad using AVR Atmega32 Microchip. we designed the circuit of AVR with Proteus and program it with C Language.
+We implemented Traffic lights on a crossroad using AVR Atmega32 Microchip.
+We designed the circuit of AVR with Proteus and programmed it with C Language.

 ## Circuit